Blackfriars Hall: Development

 Like many similar colleges Blackfriars was very severely impacted by the Covid pandemic.
 Reporting financial "harm being suffered at the current time by Blackfriars Hall" a 'Fighting Fund' was launched raising £25k from alumni and others.
 A further £62.5k was raised in 2021 placing the Hall back on secure financial footings.

 In 2023 the Hall announced a second phase of redevelopment to the former bank building.
-Moving academic offices to their former location in the Priory, the Hall announced plans to open a profit making cafe on the ground floor in September 2024.
-This would provide a steady income for the Hall and to meet an "urgent need for dining space for students".
-As of November 2025 work has not yet begun on this conversion.
+Moving academic offices to their former location in the Priory, the Hall announced plans to rent space for a profit making cafe "The Good Habit" on the ground floor, due to start its trading in September 2024.
+This would provide a steady income for the Hall and to meet an "urgent need for dining space for students"..
+Construction work for the cafe began in June 2026 after a two year delay.